 Look at the stupidity of many who consider themselves sophisticated and yet develop some thinking identity with the "United States of America" or "Russia" for that matter.
 It reminds me of the Greek philosopher who said that god is only a reflection of the person perceiving god and that if cats or monkeys had gods they would look like super-cats or super-monkeys.
 This has come about because freedom has largely been the choice to project identity into whatever appeals to the free person.
 It could be a rock star, a nation, a belief, or even oneself.

 Some thinkers have realized this dilemma and recognized identity for the ad-hoc thing it is.
 Image commands these days; media commands.
-At least the sense of identity, everything else becomes sentimentalized; for the mass of common people it is so.
+It commands at least the sense of identity, everything else becomes sentimentalized; for the mass of common people it is so.
 And it is true that whoever commands the image commands the mind of the person attached to the image.
 Unless, that is, the mind strives for an enlightened view where image is subdued for Logos.

 What results is a collective image that is raised and torn down every four or five years.
 It is like the command menu on a personal computer.
 One shimmers and fades out, another emerges shimmering and remains.